Back to Hot Button Report

 Birla produces a lyocell fibre with 30% pre- and post-consumer recycled cotton, as well as viscose staple fibre with 30% pre- and post-consumer recycled cotton, both under the brand Liva Reviva.

 The company owns eight viscose mills and four dissolving pulp mills.
-In addition, it owns a pulp mill, currently not feeding into the MMCF supply chain, in Canada’s Boreal Forest, that is influential in determining conservation options in Ancient and Endangered Forests and FSC certification in the region.
-That mill is currently closed.
+In addition, it owns a kraft pulp mill in Canada’s Boreal Forest, which is currently closed.

 • AV Cell, Atholville, New Brunswick, Canada: dissolving pulp, 130,000 tonnes